 Blank Frank's Poker Variants is a well organised collection of over 1200 variants classified by type, number of cards per player, max number of players, number of betting rounds and number of wild cards.

 Mike's Poker Pages contain a collection of rules for well over 100 poker variants.

 Around 40 variants are described on the Home Poker Game Guide at onlinepoker.net, which also has various other poker resources.

-Peter Sarrett's poker variants collection, whose contents originally formed the basis of the collection here at pagat.com, is still available, though when last checked it had not been updated for a while.
+Archive copy of Peter Sarrett's poker variants collection, whose contents originally formed the basis of the collection here at pagat.com.

 David Lenton's Play Lowball Poker has rules and information for several Lowball games.